ibm-cloud-docs/satellite/loc-gcp-create-auto.md

 Before you begin, make sure that you have the correct [{{site.data.keyword.cloud_notm}} permissions](/docs/satellite?topic=satellite-iam#iam-roles-usecases) to create locations, including to {{site.data.keyword.satelliteshort}} and {{site.data.keyword.bpshort}}.
 To create the template and manage its resources, {{site.data.keyword.satelliteshort}} automatically creates an {{site.data.keyword.cloud_notm}} IAM [API key](/docs/iam?topic=iam-manapikey).
 You can optionally provide the value of an existing API key that has the correct permissions in the same account.

 Do not reuse the same name for multiple locations, even after the other location is deleted.
-If you use the same name 5 times or more within 7 days, you might reach the Let's Encrypt [Duplicate Certificate rate limit](/docs/openshift?topic=openshift-cs_rate_limit).
+If you use the same name 5 times or more within 7 days, you will reach the Let's Encrypt [Duplicate Certificate rate limit](/docs/openshift?topic=openshift-cs_rate_limit).
 {: note}

 1. In your GCP cloud provider, [set up your account credentials](#infra-creds-gcp).